miksrv/miksrv/README.md

 # Hi there 👋 I'm Misha
 🌐 Learn more about me: [miksoft.pro](https://miksoft.pro)

-I'm a passionate software developer with a love for coding that started at 16.
-Over the years, I’ve honed my skills in multiple programming languages, focusing recently on frontend development and modern web technologies.
+I'm a **full-stack software developer** with a passion for crafting scalable and efficient web applications.
+My coding journey began at 16, and since then, I’ve explored multiple programming languages, focusing on **modern web technologies** and **frontend development**.

-Beyond coding, I explore my curiosity through hobbies like astronomy, photography, radio electronics, and traveling with my family.
-These interests not only enrich my personal life but also inspire creative approaches to solving technical challenges.
+Beyond coding, I’m driven by curiosity and hands-on exploration.
+From **astronomy** and **radio electronics** to **photography** and **traveling**, my hobbies fuel my creativity and problem-solving approach in software development.

 ## 🌟 Quick Facts About Me

-💻 **Coding Enthusiast**: I thrive on solving complex problems and building innovative solutions with code.
+💻 **Developer** – I love solving complex problems and building efficient solutions.
-🌌 **Astronomy Lover**: I operate a remote robotic observatory to capture breathtaking views of the cosmos.
+🌌 **Astronomy Enthusiast** – I run a remote robotic observatory for deep-space imaging.
-🌍 **Travel & Adventure**: I love hiking and exploring the world with my family, connecting with nature.
+🏕️ **Explorer** – Traveling and hiking with my family is my way to recharge.
-🌐 **Polyglot Developer**: Fluent in **TypeScript**, **PHP**, **Python**, and other programming languages.
+🛠️ **Tech Stack** – Experienced with TypeScript, PHP, Python, and more.
-📚 **Lifelong Learner**: Constantly diving into new technologies, skills, and creative hobbies.
+📚 **Lifelong Learner** – Always exploring new technologies and creative pursuits.

 ## 🔭 Some of My Astro Photos as of Wednesday, March 5, 2025